-The Challenges of Replicating Natural Hair
+The Challenges of Replicating Natural Hair for Synthetic Brushes

 The real holy grail is trying to replicate kolinsky sable that has unique characteristics which make it the best hair for use in fine artist brushes.
 An artist is looking for various facets in a brush: